department-of-veterans-affairs/vagov-content/pages/careers-employment/education-and-career-counseling.md

 -	Separated from active duty not more than one year ago and didn't receive a dishonorable discharge, **and**
 -	Qualify as a Veteran for educational assistance under a VA educational program

-**Note:** If you're the dependent of a Veteran, you may also qualify for educational and career counseling. <br>
+**Note:** If you're the dependent of a Veteran, you may also qualify for Educational and Career Counseling. <br>
 [Learn more about employment benefits for dependents](/careers-employment/dependent-benefits/)

 </div>